 Nonprofit Services & Communications Manager

 Abby graduated with honors from St. Cloud State University, with a Bachelor of Arts in International Relations, and three minors: Intercultural Communications, Human Relations, and Political Science.
-When she’s not partnering with nonprofits to build their organizational capacity, she’s traveling, both near and far, to learn and see new things.
+When she’s not partnering with nonprofits to build their organizational capacity, she’s traveling/exploring both near and far with her husband, Adam.

 Nonprofit Services & Development Specialist